01 of 12

 07 of 12

 The water pump in an evaporative cooler brings the water from the pan to the distribution tubing, and from there onto the pads.
-The evaporation of water from the pads is what allows the appliance to cool the air, so if the pads are not being saturated with water, it's possible that the pump may need to be replaced.
+The evaporation of water from the pads is what allows the appliance to cool the air, so if the pads are not being saturated with water, the pump may need to be replaced.
 If the pump is operating correctly but does not keep the cooler pads wet enough, you may want to upsize the pump to a larger one that can move more water.Continue to 8 of 12 below.

 08 of 12